-Review system requirements at www.act.com/systreq.
+Review system requirements here.
 You must purchase one license of Act! per user.
 Scalability varies based on hardware, size, and usage of your database.
 Visit the Act!
-Marketplace or contact your add-on product provider to determine compatibility for your add-on products.
+Apps Shop or contact your add-on product provider to determine compatibility for your add-on products.